Online banking

 Protect yourself when banking online to help prevent criminals from capturing or copying your financial information.

-Criminals may see what you send over public networks, such as those that you access from coffee shops, bookstores and public libraries.
-This information includes things such as your passwords, bank account numbers and credit card numbers.
+Someone may see what you send over public networks.
+For example, those you access from coffee shops, bookstores and public libraries.
+This information may include your passwords, bank account numbers, credit card numbers and personal information.

 - don’t use public Wi-Fi or public computers for online banking

-- don’t share your user IDs, passwords and PINs with anyone
+- don’t share your user IDs, passwords and PINs with anyone, not even a family members

-- use a strong password that can’t be easily guessed for your online banking accounts
+- use a strong password that no one can easily guess for your online banking accounts

-- use different passwords for each of your financial accounts
+- use different passwords for each of your accounts

-- don’t allow your computer or mobile device to remember your password or banking information, such as your account number
+- don’t allow your computer or mobile device to remember your password or banking information, like your account number

-- don’t give your personal information to your financial institution by email
+- don’t give your personal information by email or text message

-- don’t respond to suspicious messages or click on links within them
+- don’t respond to suspicious email or text messages or click on links within them

-- log into your account regularly to make sure there are no unauthorized transactions
+- log into your account regularly to make sure there are no unauthorized or suspicious transactions

 Related links